Dark Web Monitoring for Healthcare: Protect Patient Data

 Behavioral baselines help identify when account activity deviates from normal patterns.

-Spotting an attack in progress limits damage.
-Detecting compromised credentials before attackers use them prevents the attack entirely.
+Spotting an attack in progress helps.
+But detecting compromised credentials before they’re exploited prevents the attack entirely.
 ATO prevention requires multiple layers.
 No single control stops every attack.
+The best account takeover solutions combine credential monitoring with behavioral detection.

-The most effective prevention happens before attackers try to use your credentials.
-Dark web monitoring scans criminal marketplaces, infostealer channels, and third-party breaches for your organization’s leaked credentials.
+Dark web monitoring scans criminal marketplaces and infostealer channels for your organization’s leaked credentials.

 When monitoring detects compromised credentials, you can force password resets before exploitation occurs.
 This converts a potential breach into a routine password change.